MichaelGrupp/maps/README.md

 See `maps --help` for all command line options.

+> **Note for Linux users:** `maps` generates a [.desktop](https://specifications.freedesktop.org/desktop-entry-spec/latest-single/) file when first launched from the terminal.
+After that, you should be able to launch it also from the launcher of your desktop environment, pin it as favorite etc (you might need to restart the app once).
+This doesn't apply if you build from source, but you can override this with `--write-desktop-file`.

 ## Development / Testing

 CI pipelines run for Linux, macOS, Windows and wasm targets: